zetafe1/no_snow_ymap/ReadME.txt

 NO SNOW for ymaps

-remove snow coverage from the floor in any map are, ymaps or shells without portal settings
+remove snow coverage from the floor in any map area, ymaps buildings or shells without portal settings

 video tutorial
 https://streamable.com/akeej8